Does Yoga Build Strength?

 Chatarunga – full version or with knees lowered.
 This is a powerful strength builder.
 When performed correctly, the spine is in a straight line – the main support system of the body.
 Chaturanga engages the majority of muscles in the body but particularly strengthens the arms, shoulders, wrists & core.

-(photo courtesy of Yan Krukau)
+(photo courtesy of Marta Wave)